#

 What’s at Stake?

-Improper safeguarding or loss of controlled unclassified information could potentially have serious adverse effects on organizational operations, organizational assets, and/or individuals.
+Improper safeguarding or loss of controlled unclassified information could have serious adverse effects on organizational operations, organizational assets and individuals.
 Any of these scenarios could result in a degradation in mission capability, damage to organizational assets, financial loss or harm to individuals.
+Not properly safeguarding CUI in accordance with DFARS, CMMC and NIST 800-171 can result in the loss of contracts, monetary fines and legal action.

 CMMC 2.0 Compliance and CUI

-As with many other regulations, the new CMMC Level 2 requirements will follow the 110 security controls of NIST SP 800-171 developed to protect CUI.
+As with many other regulations, the new CMMC Level 2 and Level 3 requirements will follow the 110 security controls in NIST SP 800-171, which were developed to protect CUI.
 Defense contractors handling CUI have been required to comply with NIST SP 800-171 since 2017 as part of their DFARS contract obligations.
-If you’re already in compliance with NIST SP 800-171, you’ve got a jumpstart.
+If you’re already in compliance with NIST SP 800-171, you’ve got a jumpstart on CMMC compliance.

 DoD CUI MARKING GUIDELINES

-If you have CUI it needs to be marked accordingly.
-The purpose of CUI markings and the CUI designation indicator is to inform or alert recipients and/or users that CUI is present and of any limited dissemination controls.
+If you have CUI, it needs to be categorized and marked accordingly.
+The purpose of CUI markings and the CUI designation indicator is to inform or alert recipients and users that CUI is present and of any limited dissemination controls.
 Here’s a summary of the DoD’s guidance on CUI Markings for Unclassified and Classified documents.

 UNCLASSIFIED Documents Containing CUI